Other stories filed under Audio

 “When I moved up further, it was more than just your home background.
 There was more racism and disabilities.
 People who have anxiety or depression.
 There is just a lot of things that go into people not being able to move on throughout their daily lives because something is holding them back,” she said.

 Since Laredo is small city, it was surprising for her to learn that there are so many people from all different kinds of backgrounds and cultures.
-But this did not negatively effect her judgment or attitude towards them, it only led her to understand where they come from.
+However, this did not negatively affect her judgment or attitude towards them, it only led her to understand where they come from.

 “A campus full of 50,000 people from all over the world with different abilities, makes you really dig into not judging anyone by first impressions or on things they do not feel comfortable doing.
 I learned to appreciate other cultures that I see,” Keilah added.